wjhrdy/timex-datalink-caldav/README.md

 - This gem is not affiliated with Timex, nor is it affiliated with any CalDAV server.
 It is simply a tool that I wrote to sync my events from my CalDAV server to my Timex Datalink watch.

 - This gem uses the anniversary feature for full day events, and the appointments feature for events with a start and end time.

+## Thanks

+- This project would not exist without the hard work of the people who reverse engineered the Timex Datalink protocol.
+I would like to thank them for their hard work.
+Mainly this gem https://github.com/synthead/timex_datalink_client